-Although they look friendly enough, the Honda Accord and Ford Fusion are the toughest kids on the block.
+Although they look friendly enough, the Honda Accord and Ford Fusion are two of the toughest family sedans on the block.
 In terms of market appeal and sheer competitiveness, neither gives up an inch, as sales figures confirm.
-Toyota's Camry is up here, too, but the Honda and Ford are all-new this year and primed for battle like never before.
-Let's get ready to rumble.

-The Fusion enjoys bold new styling that only a class leader could get away with in this conservative segment.
+The Fusion enjoys bold styling that only a class leader can get away with in this conservative segment.
 The unique look seems appropriate for a car that is indeed a standout by virtue of its advanced technology and spirited performance.

 On the road, the Ford always manages to be quiet and composed, imparting the feel of an entry-level luxury car.
-There are no V6 engines available anymore, but a 2-liter turbo provides similar performance while using less fuel -- and can be paired with all-wheel drive.
+There are no V6 engines anymore, but the available 2-liter turbo provides similar performance while using less fuel, and can be paired with all-wheel drive.

 Can There Be A Winner?